DupuisThibaut/Warship-Battle/README.md

 ## Features

 - Each student employs a unique strategy:
     - The first student will stick to the left side and follow it until reaching the candy.
-This strategy starts every 10 seconds.
     - The second student will stick to the right side, mirroring the first student's approach.
-This strategy begins when the teacher is on the left side of the environment.
-    - The third student aims to reach the candy as quickly as possible, starting randomly.
+    - The third student aims to reach the candy as quickly as possible.
-    - The fourth student also aims to reach the candy as quickly as possible but will calculate an optimal timing to avoid being overtaken by the teacher.
-This strategy starts at the moment the student deems most advantageous.
+    - The fourth student also aims to reach the candy as quickly as possible following the shortest path.
 - The teacher has its own strategy to defend the candy:
     - The teacher identifies the shortest path to reach one of the students and follows it to intercept them.